Arkiv-Network/arkiv-sdk-js/README.md

 npm install --save-dev typescript
 ```

-And now add the golem TypeScript SDK to your package by typing:
+And now add the Arkiv SDK to your package by typing:

 ```
-npm i golem-base-sdk
+npm i arkiv-sdk
 ```

 Now update your package.json file, changing the `type` member to `"type": "module",` and adding the two script lines for `build` and `start`.
 (Be sure to add a comma after the first script line called test.
 Also, you can leave the `name` member set to whatever it is.
 And the order of the members doesn't matter.)